pierrebarbera/epa-ng/README.md

 Note that this will use as many threads as specified by the environment variable `OMP_NUM_THREADS`.
 Usually this defaults to the number of cores.
 Note however, that no speedup is to be expected from hyperthreads, meaning the number of threads should be set to the number of physical cores.

+**NOTE** also, that currently, if you supply a query file in the fasta format, `EPA-ng` will automatically convert the file to the bfast format and write this file to the output directory.

 ### Advanced